 If you’re just getting started, a brisk pace for you may be slower than this.
 Don’t worry!
 Experienced walkers may have no trouble walking even faster.
 In a USA Today piece, Miriam Nelson, Tufts professor and fitness researcher explains “Brisk means that you get warm while walking, and you can sense that your heart rate is slightly elevated.”
 (Read that great piece here).

 A Stanford University study found that Americans, on average, take just 4,774 steps per day.
 That’s below the worldwide average is around 5,000 per day, putting the US at 30 out of 46 countries surveyed.
 Steps walked varies by location, with people in certain cities tending to walk more.

 If you’re just starting out walking for health, try walking for 10 minutes or so three times a day.
+Increase your step goals in small amounts – going for 2,000 more steps over the course of a month rather than 10,000 is a better idea.
 Short walks are easier to fit into your schedule and require less endurance.
 You will quickly build up your endurance and be able to walk for longer periods at a time and at a quicker pace.
 With a little effort and practice, you’ll find that you can make progress towards 10,000 steps per day or more!

 Tips for Better Walking

 Here are a few ideas to get moving and to stay safe while doing so:

 - Start with a route that you know well, is flat, and free of obstacles.

 - Always take your phone in case of emergencies (and to track with Pacer).